 This might be needed if symptoms become too complicated for home care or to give the family a break (respite care).

-Find out if this in-patient care is covered by Medicare (it may not be) or if families will be responsible for payment.
+Determine whether this inpatient care is covered by Medicare (it may not be) or if families will be responsible for payment.

-If your older adult is likely to need in-patient care, visit their facility to make sure you’re comfortable with the level and quality of care as well as the location.
+If your older adult is likely to need inpatient care, visit their facility to ensure you’re comfortable with the level and quality of care, as well as the location.

 1. What kind of respite care is available and under what circumstances?